Turn standup blockers into action, automatically

 An automation routes the blocker instantly

 Create a ticket in Jira, Linear, ClickUp, Shortcut, or Trello.
 Ping the engineering lead in the right channel.
 Escalate after N hours if the ticket is still open.
-Whatever your team needs, the workflow does — the same minute the blocker is flagged.
+Whatever your team needs, the workflow does it the same minute the blocker is flagged.

 The outcome

 Every blocker raised in a standup becomes a routed action the same minute.
-Your team doesn't chase blockers — the blockers chase themselves to resolution.
+Your team doesn't chase blockers.
+The blockers chase themselves to resolution.

 Set up blocker triage on your standups in minutes

-Start with a daily standup template and add a blocker-detection workflow — Dailybot handles the rest.
+Start with a daily standup template and add a blocker-detection workflow.
+Dailybot handles the rest.